 Later at the party scene that Trinity has instructed Anderson to attend, Trinity tells him, “They’re watching you, Neo.”
 The ambiguity of “they” does not phase him, and Trinity feels no need to elaborate– clearly both characters have an understanding that a Big Brother type government agency is monitoring them.

 Trinity’s paranoia is reinforced by other characters.
 Her leader and mentor, Morpheus, tells Anderson: “They’re coming for you, Neo, and I’m not sure what they’re going to do.”
-The ominous “they” again intimates a shared notion of a kabul of powerful oligarchs watching one’s every move.
+The ominous “they” again intimates a shared notion of a Kabul of powerful oligarchs watching one’s every move.
 At this point in the movie, Morpheus knows who “they” are–the sentient agents of the AI programmers–but Anderson does not.
 Morpheus’s intentionally vague pronoun, therefore, clues the audience into the subculture that all the freed minds derive from–the paranoid.
-Moropheus, Trinity and Anderson all speak the same language of paranoid mistrust.
+Morpheus, Trinity, and Anderson all speak the same language of paranoid mistrust.

 Our curriculum is strongly grounded by Albert Bandura’s social cognitive theory, Howard Gardner’s theory of multiple intelligences, and the critical thinking schema developed by Bloom and others.

-Furthermore, built on Benjamin Bloom’s seminal work from the 1950’s (with revision in recent years), we recognize that instructors should seek to push students beyond simple memorization of DSM criteria and test preparation factoids 15.
-As it stands today, Bloom’s Taxonomy of the Cognitive Domain identifies six levels of thinking: Recall, Understanding, Application, Analysis, Synthesis and Evaluation.
-We expect that young clinicians will apply their knowledge to the movies, analyze motives of the characters and judge the characters based on the criteria from objective sources.
+Furthermore, built on Benjamin Bloom’s seminal work from the 1950s (with revision in recent years), we recognize that instructors should seek to push students beyond simple memorization of DSM criteria and test preparation factoids 15.
+As it stands today, Bloom’s Taxonomy of the Cognitive Domain identifies six levels of thinking: Recall, Understanding, Application, Analysis, Synthesis, and Evaluation.
+We expect that young clinicians will apply their knowledge to the movies, analyze the motives of the characters, and judge the characters based on the criteria from objective sources.

 Because students will encounter patients in a complex setting that often defies simple descriptions, we propose that using movies as texts for analysis is an appropriate way for students to analyze simulated patients.
 By using characters from these films as simulated patients, we allow students to debate the characteristics of their personalities in a low-stress, engaging environment.

-Finally, we hope that “C-L Psychiatry” is enjoyable to students.
-Much of medical education requires students to memorize large chunks of material, analyze carefully and perform rapidly.
-By utilizing a range of movies in the instruction of psychiatry, we find that students have opportunity to apply their knowledge in an enjoyable setting.
+Finally, we hope that “C-L Psychiatry” is enjoyable for students.
+Much of medical education requires students to memorize large chunks of material, analyze carefully, and perform rapidly.
+By utilizing a range of movies in the instruction of psychiatry, we find that students have the opportunity to apply their knowledge in an enjoyable setting.

 - Base IMD.
 The Matrix (1999).